Are you already familiar with OpenTelemetry and want to begin the setup? Check out our quick start:

 As OpenTelemetry matures, New Relic will continue to support new OpenTelemetry data models and to provide a curated UI experience for our Full Stack Observability customers.

-In general, New Relic APM agents will collect more telemetry data for your services, and they offer a wide range configuration options and an extensive set of auto-instrumentation capabilities.
+In general, New Relic's APM agents will collect more telemetry data for your services, and they offer a wide range of configuration options and an extensive set of auto-instrumentation capabilities.

-New Relic's language-specific exporters for OpenTelemetry are now deprecated in favor of the OpenTelemetry collector and native OTLP endpoint options described here.
+New Relic's exporters for OpenTelemetry are now deprecated in favor of exporting data to New Relic using OTLP.

 If you need more help, check out these support and learning resources: